PriDebnath/Notes/README.md

 # Notes

-**A calm, intelligent space to capture thoughts — and explore them with AI.**
+**A calm, intelligent space to capture thoughts — and explore them with AI 🤖.**

 Notes turns your ideas, quotes, and short writings into a personal library you enjoy browsing — not just storing.